renspringlea/ryba.ren/index.markdown

 * My Wars Are Laid Away in Books: The Life of Emily Dickinson (Alfred Habegger)
 * The Philosophy of Football (Steffen Borge)
 * The Grasshopper: Games, Life and Utopia (Bernard Suits)
-* Bodies of Inscription: A Cultural History of the Modern Tattoo Community (Margo DeMello and Gayle S. Rubin)

 ## Blog
 *These posts are hot takes and little tidbits that I find interesting, not systematic or rigorous examinations of any topic.
 I do not use generative AI to write (exceptions are clearly labelled).*